daniharsh28/Otto_Classifiaction/README.md

 # Otto_Classifiaction

-Classify Otto's products into the correct category
+Kaggle Otto product classification challenge.
+Task is to accuratley classify items into one of the 9 categories.